 Other than this being a great dessert on the menu, it is a dish that is often prepared for weddings, prayers & religious events such as Eid or Diwali/Deepavali.
 Although for Eid, Kheer is prepared.
 It is prepared using vermicelli & many other ingredients.

 Vermicelli Pudding can also be referred to as Vermicelli Payasam or Semiya Payasam.
+In Cape Town, South Africa, this dish is known as Boeber.
 This pudding is served hot with poppadums (papad).

 Creamy Vermicelli Pudding Ingredients:

 - ½ – 1 liter full cream milk

 - 1 tablespoon white sugar (as per taste)

 - 1 teaspoon vanilla essence

 - 2 tablespoons condensed milk

 - 100 ml cold water